-Migraines are so common, there's a special name for people who suffer from frequent migraines: migraineurs.
-Yet, loved ones don't always understand the migraineur's condition, and even if they do, serious headaches can be highly disruptive to family time and marriages.
+Migraines are so common, there's a special name for people who get them: migraineur.
+Yet, loved ones don't always understand the condition, and even if they do, serious headaches can put a strain on time with spouses, family, and at work.

 Migraine Pain and Children

 Kids can tell when parents don’t feel well.
 It may make them feel sad, scared, or even that they caused it.
 You can put that fear to rest by talking to your children about your migraines -- when you’re not in the middle of one.

 What you tell them can depend on their age and how much information you think they can handle.
 For younger kids, you can try a statement like this: "Sometimes, my head really hurts, so when that happens I may need quiet time so I can feel better."
 If you feel a migraine attack coming on, let your kids know that you’re going to take your medicine and rest.
 Stay positive, and let them know that you will feel better soon.

 When a migraine is about to hit or is already in full swing, migraineurs may not be able to attend to family chores such as cooking, cleaning, and shopping.
 So their partners have to pick up the slack.
 That can put a strain on relationships.
 Many times, they need to cancel plans.
 And for many, the migraines disrupt their sex life.